TheEvilSocks/tatsu.js/README.md

 npm install tatsu.js --save
 ```

+# Current API State
+Please note that due to the current state of the API there might be endpoints that do not work properly.
+Sadly this is a server side issue, not fixable by this library.

 # API Key

 You can get an API key for Tatsumaki by using `t!apikey` in any Discord server with Tatsumaki in it.